Editing a Switch Port

 - Tags: Tags are used to manage and organize network traffic.
 Enter a tag value.

-- After editing the port, click Save.
+- Click Apply to save the configuration.
 For an uplink port, the Modify Uplink Port dialog box is displayed and prompts you to apply changes.

 - Click Apply Changes.